ispysoftware/AgentDVR-Plugins/Listen/README.md

 See General information on plugins here: https://github.com/ispysoftware/AgentDVR-Plugins

-The listen plugin uses machine learning to process live audio and recognise sounds.
+The listen plugin uses machine learning to process live audio and recognise sounds from a list of around 520 options.
 It raises events in Agent DVR you can use to perform actions.

+You could use this for notifications if your dog is barking or glass is smashed for example.

 ![listen](https://user-images.githubusercontent.com/800093/163334854-ff528a23-98b6-4faa-a253-7ecb0686d25e.png)